prose100/Boilerplate--gulp/README.md

-Boilerplate for html, css, and js projects.
+Boilerplate for building html, css, and js projects.